 Anxiety treatment in the context of counseling can be a game-changer, especially when you are able to find a mental health professional with whom you feel a good connection.
 Let’s look at specifics.
 First of all, what are you anxious about?
 Are you anxious about something in particular, or do you find that you are generally anxious quite often?
 In other words, is an anxious state a part of your normal daily life?
 These are some of the fundamental things to consider in the beginning of the counseling process.

-If you've identified a specific stressor or stressors, let’s take a closer look at how anxiety treatment can work for you.
+If you've identified a specific stressor or stressors, let’s take a closer look at how counseling for anxiety can work for you.

 Ask yourself the following questions: